christophenoel/geozarr-spec/README.md

 ## CF Conventions

-GeoZarr Arrays and Coordinates Variables MUST include [Climate and Forecast CF](http://cfconventions.org/) conventions.
+GeoZarr Arrays and Coordinates Variables MUST include [Climate and Forecast CF](http://cfconventions.org/) conventions (in the .attrs ojbect).
 The minimum set of attributes MUST be:

 * standard_name for all variables
 * grid_mapping (coordinates reference system) for all array variables